Make the Most of Spring Break with Kids: Activities & Time Together

 - Schedule tech-free time around regular activities like meals.
 Once you’ve set boundaries, maintain them.

-- When you’re spending times at attractions or on vacation, ask questions of staff and pick up printed guides and information, so you don’t have to rely on your phone for directions and information.
+- When you’re spending time at attractions or on vacation, ask questions of staff and pick up printed guides and information, so you don’t have to rely on your phone for directions and information.

 - Read these tips to limit screen time for your kiddos. (& recommended screen time by age)

-Your child will have plenty of opportunities to learn and interact with technology, but they can never have too much time playing, talking, bonding with and learning from you.
+Your child will have plenty of opportunities to learn and interact with technology, but they can never have too much time playing, talking, bonding with, and learning from you.

 Time with family > time with technology